Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Results

 \paragraph{Resolved KS.} We examined the correlation between the SFR the molecular gas mass surface density, known as the molecular Kennicutt-Schmidt relation \citep{Kennicutt98b,Schmidt59}.
-It has been extensively studied in various objects and at diverse scales in galaxies to probe how molecular gas can drive star formation.
+It has been extensively studied in various objects and at diverse scales in galaxies to probe how molecular gas can drive SF.
 Its slope is well constrained, nearly unity \citep[e.g.,][]{Bigiel08,Leroy13}, yielding a universal molecular $\tdep$ of $\sim$ 2 Gyr.
 The rKS of UGC~8179 is shown in the middle panel of Fig. \ref{fig:rSFMS_rKS_rMGMS}, along with a linear fit as the solid gray line.
 The data points are solely the pixels above the detection threshold in $\MH2$.
 For comparison, we added the resolved fits from some of the studies aforementioned along with that of \citet{Querejeta21} (Q21 hereinafter) for MS galaxies of the PHANGS-ALMA sample.
 The slope of the rKS is sensitive to the resolution of the data \citep{Calzetti12,Pessa21}.
 More precisely, above a spatial resolution threshold of $\sim 1-2~\t{kpc}$, the relation tends to neighbor unity.
-Thus, we rigorously chose to compare our result with kpc-scale resolved studies.
-A22, E21 and L19 resolve kpc scales, whereas we reach $\sim 6~\t{kpc}$.
-However, we stay in the same regime as the comparison studies, where star-forming regions are unresolved and properties are spatially averaged.
+Thus, we rigorously chose to compare our result with kiloparsec-scale resolved studies.
+A22, E21, and L19 resolve kiloparsec scales, whereas we attain $\sim 6~\t{kpc}$.
+However, we remain in the same regime as the comparison studies, where star-forming regions are unresolved and properties are spatially averaged.
 We thereby consider the small resolution gap to have negligible impact on the scaling relations.
 The slope we find is lower than unity: $a_\t{rKS}=0.87\pm0.09$, yet consistent with the literature.
-This galaxy shows an overall comparable molecular depletion time to that of the lower-mass MS spirals, except for a few lower stellar mass-density pixels that lean towards greater $\tdep$ ($\sim 3-4$~Gyr). \paragraph{Resolved MGMS.} We observe in the right-hand panel of Fig.~\ref{fig:rSFMS_rKS_rMGMS} the tight correlation between the local molecular gas and stellar surface densities.
-It has the lowest scatter ($\sigma_\t{rMGMS} = 0.07$~dex), followed by the rKS and lastly the rSFMS with $\sigma_\t{rKS} = 0.15$~dex and $\sigma_\t{rSFMS} = 0.27$ dex, respectively.
-Our data points are overall consistent with the literature, however our value for the slope is remarkably lower than unity: $a_\t{rMGMS}=0.70 \pm 0.02$, implying a varying $\fmol$ with \M*, hence with radius as was pointed out above.
+This galaxy shows an overall comparable molecular depletion time to that of the lower-mass MS spirals, except for a few lower stellar mass-density pixels that lean toward greater $\tdep$ ($\sim 3-4$~Gyr). \paragraph{Resolved MGMS.} We observe in the right-hand panel of Fig.~\ref{fig:rSFMS_rKS_rMGMS} the tight correlation between the local molecular gas and stellar surface densities.
+It has the least scatter ($\sigma_\t{rMGMS} = 0.07$~dex), followed by the rKS and lastly the rSFMS with $\sigma_\t{rKS} = 0.15$~dex and $\sigma_\t{rSFMS} = 0.27$ dex, respectively.
+Our data points are overall consistent with the literature; however, our value for the slope is remarkably lower than unity: $a_\t{rMGMS}=0.70 \pm 0.02$, which implies a varying $\fmol$ with \M* -- a radius as pointed out above.
 Similarly, A22 find a slope lower than unity ($a_\t{rMGMS}^\t{A22}=0.82 \pm 0.01$), whereas E21 and L19 slopes are linear to superlinear, without taking into account near-IR light in their \M* estimate.